 Is OLIO available nationwide?

-Following our successful rollout across London, OLIO became available nationwide at the end of January!
+Following our successful rollout across London, the OLIO app became available nationwide at the end of January!

 Is the app compatible with both iPhone and Android?